thacherT1D/webdevstuff/Learning_to_Learn/Learning_To_Learn.desc.md

 While you're playing, take risks.
 Be willing to make mistakes.
 Be willing to do something you don't know how to do yet with the understanding that it may not work out like you intend.

-You've probably heard a bunch of sayings about this already.
+You've probably heard a bunch of common sayings about this already.

-- Fortune favors the bold.
+- "Fortune favors the bold."
-- You miss 100% of the shots you don't take.
+- "You miss 100% of the shots you don't take."
-- If you never swing the bat, you'll never hit a home run.
+- "If you never swing the bat, you'll never hit a home run."

 When it comes to learning through play, it's the effort, and not the intelligence, that makes the biggest difference.
 There's been plenty of research around fixed mindset versus growth mindset.